rwth-acis/WebTorrent-VideoStreaming/README.md

 # WebTorrent-VideoStreaming

 ## General information
-This project is a JavaScript library for easily integrating peer-assisted streaming into an existing website.
+This project is a JavaScript library which enables to easily integrate peer-assisted streaming into a Web page.
 Peer-assisted delivery denotes a hybrid between peer-to-peer and server delivery.